Lasso and Ridge Regression in Python & R Tutorial

 The blue shape refers the regularization term and other shape present refers to our least square error (or data term).

 The first figure is for L1 and the second one is for L2 regularization.
-The black point denotes that the least square error is minimized at that point and as we can see that it increases quadratically as we move from it and the regularization term is minimized at the origin where all the parameters are zero .
+The black point minimizes the least square error at that point, and we can see that it increases quadratically as we move from it, while the regularization term minimizes at the origin where all the parameters are zero.

 Now the question is that at what point will our cost function be minimum?
-The answer will be, since they are quadratically increasing, the sum of both the terms will be minimized at the point where they first intersect.
+Since the terms are quadratically increasing, the sum of both terms will be minimized at the point where they first intersect.

 Take a look at the L2 regularization curve.
 Since the shape formed by L2 regularizer is a circle, it increases quadratically as we move away from it.
 The L2 optimum(which is basically the intersection point) can fall on the axis lines only when the minimum MSE (mean square error or the black point in the figure) is also exactly on the axis.